 Utilizing the same material and shape as its brother, the KXXS, Starfield may look pretty heavy to the ears for some users.
 However, in my case, I never felt that way.
 They are very comfortable and sit very well on my ear without any problem including driver flex issues.
 I had tried to wear them as long as I could & I still didn’t get any fatigue from it.
 This is because they would just disappear into your ear and you’ll not notice them much after that like the resin-based housing IEMs.
 They also seal pretty well once you insert them into your ear since their shell is medium-sized and they’ll not protrude too much from the ear.

 But what I liked the most was the coating Moondrop did on the housing.
 It made them look like a gem.
 The glittery blue coating that could change colours when you exposed them to the light is just gorgeous, and not to mention, the big gold star on the left piece and their name on the right.

 For the stock cable, it was another one of the shortcomings that I have on Starfield aside from the lack of accessories.
 It wasn’t because of the colour, but rather from the quality of the cable that was pretty much under-qualified for this price range.

-The supplied cable is very thin and light, as well as the use of plastic for their jack and the 2-pin's male housing that made them feels very fragile.
-The absence of a chin slider may also become one of the factor people will not use the stock cable when they received their Starfield even when the colour matches very well with the IEM.
+The supplied cable is very thin and light, as well as the use of plastic for their jack and the 2-pin’s male housing, made them feel very fragile.
+The absence of a chin slider may also become one of the factors people will not use the stock cable when they received their Starfield even when the colour matches very well with the IEM.

 The stock eartips are okayish to me.
 Still usable but because they are narrow bores tips, which will have the tendency to add some boost to the bass frequency and lower the higher frequency, I decided to use the short SednaEarfit Light instead.

-They are made from EVA material, pretty small but it definitely can fit the IEM and easy to bring around or kept in the pocket.
+They are made from EVA material, pretty small but they definitely can fit the IEM and are easy to bring around or keep in the pocket.